 - 5. Testimony from interested parties: - a.
-The committee has yet to receive testimony from parties in support of the workforce recruitment tax credit. - b.
+Testimony (Appendix B) in support of retaining the workforce recruitment tax credit was provided by Ms. Connie Ova, Chief Executive Officer, Economic Development, Jamestown/Stutsman Development Corporation, on behalf of the Economic Development Association of North Dakota. - b.
 The committee has yet to receive testimony from parties opposed to the workforce recruitment tax credit.

-ATTACH:1
+ATTACH:2